MichaelOreillyMor/BaseProject/README.md

 # 2 The Game

-For this example I´m fully focused on creating a flexible architecture that can grow with the project.
+For this prototype I´m fully focused on creating a flexible architecture that can grow with the project.
 Materials, Lights or textures optimizations and game feel are not taken into consideration.
 The minimum requirements that were given to me are: